How do you find the best cash back credit card?

 - Beware of rotating bonus categories.
 Some cash back credit cards offer an eye-catching maximum earning rate that applies to a certain purchase category, which rotates on a quarterly basis.
 We’re not big fans of this framework because you have to sign up every few months and there’s no guarantee the bonus categories will match your biggest expenses.

-Alternatively, if you want to make things easy on yourself, you can simply focus on the cards that WalletHub’s editors believe are the best cash back credit cards on the market right now.
-You can find a quick recap of their picks below.
+Alternatively, if you want to make things easy on yourself, you can simply focus on WalletHub’s picks for the best cash back credit cards on the market right now.

 Finally, if you’d like to make things really easy, you can simply sign up for a free WalletHub account